-The Contractor is responsible for monitoring and reporting to the AHCCCS/DHCM, Quality Improvement Manager the status of, and any discrepancies identified in encounters received by AHCCCS including paid, denied, and pended for purposes of Performance Measure monitoring prior to the official rate calculations being conducted.
+The Contractor is responsible for monitoring and reporting the status of, and any discrepancies identified in encounters, received by AHCCCS including paid, denied, and pended for purposes of performance measure monitoring.
+Reporting shall be directed to the AHCCCS QI Manager and conducted upon identification and prior to the official statewide rate calculations being conducted.

-The Contractor's performance measure monitoring, inclusive of measurable goals/objectives, rates, analysis, and newly implemented or revised interventions shall be reported to AHCCCS as part of its QM/PI Program Plan in accordance with this section; Section F, Attachment F3, Contractor Chart of Deliverables; and as required by AHCCCS.
-In addition, the Contractor is required to submit quarterly performance measure monitoring results to AHCCCS within its Performance Measure Monitoring Report as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
-The Contractor shall report in alignment with the requirements found in AMPM Policy 910, 920, 970 and 980.
+The Contractor's performance measure monitoring shall be reported to AHCCCS as part of its QM/PI Program Plan (inclusive of Work Plan and Work Plan Evaluation) in accordance with this section; Section F, Attachment F3, Contractor Chart of Deliverables; AMPM Chapter 900; and as required by AHCCCS.
+In addition, the Contractor is required to submit quarterly performance measure monitoring results to AHCCCS within its Performance Measure Monitoring Report as specified in AMPM Chapter 900 and Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall report in alignment with the requirements found in AMPM Chapter 900.

-Quality Improvement Performance Requirements: Contractor performance is evaluated annually using the official rates specified in the preceding section.
+Quality Improvement Performance Requirements: Contractor performance is evaluated annually using the official rates specified in the Contractor Performance Measures (Contractor-Specific Rates) section above.
 These rates are considered the official measurements for each performance measure.

-Contractor specific official rates will be compared with the Line of Business aggregate rates, as applicable, and the NCQA HEDIS® Medicaid Mean or the CMS Medicaid Median (for selected CMS Core Set-Only Measures), as identified by AHCCCS.
+Contractor specific official rates will be compared with the population/LOB aggregate rates, as applicable, and the NCQA HEDIS® Medicaid Mean or the CMS Medicaid Median [for selected CMS (Adult and Child) Core Set-Only Measures], as identified by AHCCCS.
 The Contractor shall perform in accordance with established standards, as specified in this section.

-Contractor performance that does not meet established standards per official reporting may be subject to regulatory action, which may include a sanction, for each deficient measure/measure rate.
+Contractor performance that does not meet established standards, per official reporting, may be subject to regulatory action (which may include sanctioning) for each deficient measure (measure/submeasure) rate.

-The Contractor shall meet and sustain, as well as ensure that each subcontractor meets and sustains, the NCQA HEDIS® Medicaid Mean/CMS Medicaid Median for each applicable population/Line of Business [e.g., ACC, ACC/KidsCare (Title XXI), SMI] for each required performance measure/measure rate [42 CFR 438.330(b)(1)-(2) and (d)(1)].

-It is equally important that, in addition to meeting the NCQA HEDIS® Medicaid Mean/CMS Medicaid Median, the Contractor continually improve performance measure outcomes from year to year.
+The Contractor shall meet and sustain, as well as ensure that each subcontractor meets and sustains, the NCQA HEDIS[®] Medicaid Mean/CMS Medicaid Median for each performance measure (measure/ submeasure) rate [42 CFR 438.330(b)(1)-(2) and (d)(1)].
+It is equally important that, in addition to meeting the NCQA HEDIS[®] Medicaid Mean/CMS Medicaid Median, the Contractor continually improves performance measure outcomes from year to year.

-The Contractor shall show demonstrable and sustained improvement toward meeting the associated population/Line of Business aggregate rate, as applicable, and the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median.
-AHCCCS will require the Contractor to implement a CAP for performance measures that do not meet the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median.
-AHCCCS may require the implementation of a CAP for measures that are below the associated population/Line of Business aggregate rates.
-This includes measures that show a statistically significant decline that meets or exceeds the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median, as well as meets or exceeds the associated AHCCCS Line of Business aggregate rate.
-In addition, AHCCCS may require the Contractor to implement a CAP or participate in mandatory workgroup activities when statistically significant declines in the aggregate/population specific rate(s) are identified even when the rate(s) meets or exceeds the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median.
-AHCCCS may require the Contractor to conduct a chart audit for validation of any performance measure that falls below the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median.
+The Contractor shall show demonstrable and sustained improvement toward meeting (or maintaining, if above) the associated population/LOB aggregate rate, as applicable, and the associated NCQA HEDIS[®] Medicaid Mean/CMS Medicaid Median.
+AHCCCS will require the Contractor to implement a CAP for performance measures that do not meet the associated NCQA HEDIS[®] Medicaid Mean/CMS Medicaid Median.
+AHCCCS may require the implementation of a CAP for measures that are below the associated population/LOB aggregate rates.
+AHCCCS may require the implementation of a CAP for measures that show a statistically significant decline in one or more of its rates.
+This includes measures that show a statistically significant decline in one or more of its (measure/submeasure) rates even when the rate(s) meet or exceed the associated population/LOB aggregate rate.
+In addition, AHCCCS may require the Contractor to implement a CAP or participate in mandatory workgroup activities when statistically significant declines in the aggregate population/LOB-specific rate(s) are identified even when the rate(s) meets or exceeds the associated NCQA HEDIS[®] Medicaid Mean/CMS Medicaid Median.